SAFE ROUTES TO SCHOOL

 From training wheels to graduation

 We believe in cultivating good bicycling habits with young riders.
 Education leads to a lifetime of enjoying the benefits of cycling.
-Bike Fort Collins works with the City, and has joined thousands of communities nationwide in presenting Safe Routes to School (SRTS) activities.
-SRTS help kids find smart ways to bike or walk to school.
+Bike Fort Collins works with the City of Fort Collins, and has joined thousands of communities nationwide in presenting Safe Routes to School (SRTS) activities.
+SRTS helps youth find smart ways to bike or walk to school.
 Our whole community benefits from reduced traffic, better air quality and healthier lifestyles.
 Perhaps best of all, children arrive at school energized and ready to learn.

-Classes offered through SRTS, improvements to sidewalks and bike lands, and enforcement of school zone speed limits make walking and bicycling a practical and enjoyable choice for K-12 students and their parents.
+Classes offered through SRTS, improvements to sidewalks and bike lands, and enforcement of school zone speed limits make walking and bicycling a practical and enjoyable choice for K-12 students and their parents alike.

 Want to become an instructor?